 Your B2B competition wants your customers’ loyalty.
 It’s happening ; you can’t deny or escape it.
 They’re always there, hot on your heels, finding new ways to stand out and change the rules of the game.
 But you can devise a plan to outpace them.
-The first step is to stop being afraid of competition in customer loyalty.
+The first step is to stop being afraid of competition in customer loyalty program offerings.
 Fear causes you to make over-cautious or reactionary, drastic decisions.
 That’s what your competition wants: to get in your head and trip you up.
 Don’t give in!
 Face the realities of today’s B2B customer loyalty challenges head on, so you can address them.

 All your B2B buyers are also B2C buyers.
 So are you.
 How do you feel when you check your Amazon Prime order, only to see it hasn’t left its last shipping destination after a week?
 How about when you step into an Uber ride and the car smells fresh, the driver is friendly, and you get to your destination quickly?